Reporting paths

 The three paths aren't alternatives - they're designed to overlap.
 When multiple observers

-Agent includes header: OA-Telemetry-ID: 550e8400-e29b-41d4-a716-446655440000
+Agent includes header: Content-Telemetry-ID: 550e8400-e29b-41d4-a716-446655440000

-Your server reports: { "type": "content_retrieved", "oa_telemetry_id": "550e8400-..." }
+Your server reports: { "type": "content_retrieved", "content_telemetry_id": "550e8400-..." }

-Agent reports: { "type": "content_retrieved", "oa_telemetry_id": "550e8400-..." }
+Agent reports: { "type": "content_retrieved", "content_telemetry_id": "550e8400-..." }

-Same oa_telemetry_id + same content_url = one retrieval, two independent witnesses.Server-side reporting works without the header - you still see the retrieval.
+Same content_telemetry_id + same content_url = one retrieval, two independent witnesses.Server-side reporting works without the header - you still see the retrieval.
 But with the header, you get corroboration.
 Two observations are stronger than one.